l0g1c-80m8/Robot-SLAM/readme.md

 # Map My World Project (SLAM)

+### Final Map
+The resultant map on running SLAM on RoboOfficeWorld can be found here: [rtabslam-db-file](https://drive.google.com/file/d/1J0RtKdJ89nbWJgpstc6RqvkBwl6vI73n/view?usp=sharing)

 ## Overview

-THis project aims to perform SLAM on a robot housed in a Gazebo world using rtabmap_ros package.
+This project aims to perform SLAM on a robot housed in a Gazebo world using rtabmap_ros package.

 **Keywords:** slam, rtab-slam, localization, mapping.